Hawker Hurricane Mk IIB BE505

 The complexity of the Hurricane’s primary structure, particularly Sydney Camm’s rejection of simple welded joints in favour of complex fabricated connections, was entirely aimed at easing mass production by relatively unskilled workers.
 Each joint and task was broken down into simple parts and jobs to allow sub-assemblies to be contracted out to non-aviation industries such as furniture manufacturers.
 These methods were familiar however to both Hawker production workers and the RAF fitters who maintained these aircraft.
 The legacy of this methodology, when compared to the Spitfire with its all metal 'monocoque' construction, is that the Hurricane is a truly massive undertaking to restore today.
 The average number of man hours allowed for a professional Spitfire restoration is generally estimated at around 12,000 hours.
 That should be considered against the Hurricane, upon which around 30,000 hours must be lavished before that distinctive shape can take to the skies once more.

-Peter lands the Hurricane at Old Warden, home of the Shuttleworth collectionThe history of our aircraft is one which begins at the Canadian Car & Foundry Company factory in 1942 as construction number: CCF/R20023.
-CCF produced some 1,451 Hurricanes under license in the early years of World War II.
-On completion this Hurricane joined the Royal Canadian Air Force and served as a home based fighter for the duration of the war.
-At the end of her military service she was refurbished to 'as new' condition and then sold off to the private sector, as were most surviving RCAF Hurricanes at that time.
-Many became much needed 'hardware stores' donating their parts to keep the tractors and machinery running on the many enormous farms of the Canadian prairie.
-Our aircraft was lucky and remained substantially whole, re-discovered by Tony Ditheridge in Canada in the 1990's with most major components intact.
-Returning to the UK, restoration work began in earnest in 2005 at Hawker Restorations facility in Suffolk.
-The comprehensive restoration was completed in January 2009 and saw this rare Hurricane rolled out in her fighter-bomber configuration resplendent in the markings of BE505, a Manston based Mk IIB operated by 174 (Mauritius) Squadron in spring, 1942.
+Following the end of hostilities the airframe was sold off to the private sector, as were many surviving RCAF Hurricanes at that time, often becoming much needed 'hardware stores' donating their parts to keep the tractors and machinery running on the many enormous farms of the Canadian prairie.
+Our aircraft was lucky and remained substantially whole and was acquired by collector Jack Arnold in the 1970's.
+After passing through the hands of other collectors she was purchased by Tony Ditheridge of Hawker Restorations Ltd. Returning to the UK and initially stored as a future personal project, restoration work began in earnest in 2005 at HRL's facility in Suffolk.
+The project made steady progress until it was acquired by Hangar 11 Collection in 2007 and re-registered as G-HHII.
+The comprehensive restoration was completed in January 2009 and saw this rare Hurricane rolled out in fighter-bomber configuration resplendent in the markings of BE505, a Manston based Mk IIB operated by 174 (Mauritius) Squadron in spring, 1942.
 Her first post-restoration flight took place from North Weald on January 27, 2009.

 Since then, BE505 has joined the Hangar 11 Collection and has become a firm favorite at air displays, representing as she does such a rare version of this famous and much loved classic British fighter.